-The R-50 was able to render guitars and pianos fairly accurately and especially in the upper mid-range region with some above-average instrumental separation and a slightly increased presence in the region.
+The R-50 was able to render guitars and pianos fairly accurately, especially in the upper mid-range region with some above-average instrumental separation and a slightly increased presence in the region.

-I find that the treble is well controlled on the R-50.
-My greatest fear with Balanced Armature based IEMs is that shrill treble sound some of the older version had.
+I find that the treble is well-controlled on the R-50.
+My greatest fear with Balanced Armature-based IEMs is the shrill treble sound some of the older versions had.